mkdocstrings/mkdocstrings/docs/recipes.md

 ## Automatic code reference pages

-TIP: **[mkdocs-autoapi](https://github.com/jcayers20/mkdocs-autoapi) is a MkDocs plugin that automatically generates API documentation from your project's source code.
-It was inspired by the recipe below.**
+TIP: **[mkdocs-autoapi](https://github.com/jcayers20/mkdocs-autoapi) and [mkdocs-api-autonav](https://github.com/tlambert03/mkdocs-api-autonav) are MkDocs plugins that automatically generate API documentation from your project's source code.
+They were inspired by the recipe below.**

 *mkdocstrings* allows to inject documentation for any object into Markdown pages.
 But as the project grows, it quickly becomes